chriskonnertz/translation-factory/README.md

 The default behaviour of Translation Factory is to make daily backups of all translation files that it wants to overwrite.
 They will be stored in `<storage-path>/app/translations` which usually translates to `storage/app/translations`.
+You may change this path in the config file (key: `backup_dir`).
-Their names will be built of a hash and the date and use ".backup" as extension.
+ The names of the backup files will be built of a hash and the date and use ".backup" as extension.

 ## Current State